 I am a writer.
 My joy of writing comes from being able to write from someone else’s perspective.
 This must be like how an actor inhabits the character they are playing.
-Just as well I like to do this because I need to write about my culture’s appalling crimes from the point of view of someone impartial, but who in this mess could possibly be impartial?
+I like to develop the empathy and understanding needed to do this.
+To play my part in bringing Australians together, I want to write about my culture’s appalling crimes from someone impartial, but who in this mess, could be impartial?

-I have decided to tell stories of my culture’s history, from the point of view of an embodiment of Death.
+Telling stories of my culture’s history would be impartial from the point of view an embodiment of Death.
 I’m inspired by Markus Zusak’swonderful work “The Book Thief”.
 I love this book, so getting death to narrate a story, worked for Markus.
-Aboriginal culture has managed to survive the abhorrent treatment that my culture dishes out.
-This means that there must be uplifting stories out there, but I hope death has more luck in finding “Schindler’s Ark” and “Rabbit Proof Fence” type stories than I have.
+Death could narrate the story to provide a more balance telling than I could.

-I know there are good people and uplifting stories here, but I really need to deal with this subject without the shame or defensiveness that I’d have as a member of the dominant culture.
+I know there are good people and uplifting stories here, but I’ll need to deal with this subject without the shame or defensiveness that I’d have as a member of the dominant culture.

 To do my part to bring Australians together, I want to write a novel from the point of view of an Ozzie version of Death, to describe the coming of European colonisation.
 They would have been here more than sixty thousand years, which is going back to when Aboriginal people were first getting a load of Australia.
 For me, this means, the character of death will have cheeky irreverence and will embrace as much of Aboriginal culture as I can get away with without becoming a scumbag.